flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-11-37b-beyond-the-jordan-ii/index.en.md

 |17  And he said to him, “Why do you ask me about what is good?
 There is only one who is good. | 18  And Jesus said to him, “Why do you call me good?
 No one is good except God alone. | 19  And Jesus said to him, “Why do you call me good?
 No one is good except God alone.

 * What is behind Jesus' initial reaction to being called "good"?
+  * He could be trying to get the young man to see that Jesus = God.
   * Perhaps the man’s assuming Jesus had some special secret is the underlying motive by Jesus’ adverse reaction to calling him "good.“
   * Perhaps Jesus is saying, “Do not assume I have something to add to what God has already said.”
   * In Hebrew, the phrase would be HaTov הַטּוֹב, "the good” or “the good one”.
 This  is one of the Hebrew names for God.